nekator/mono/review/docs-4-adrs/docs/adr/adr-01-framework.md

 We want to ship our DB UX styles based on `css` and `scss` for common frameworks like [Angular](https://angular.io/), [React](https://reactjs.org/), [Vue](https://vuejs.org/) and so on.

-To achieve this we started with [Web Components](https://github.com/db-ui/elements) wrapped in "native" components.
-But we've encountered a number of problems with this approach.
+To achieve this we started with [Web Components](https://github.com/db-ui/elements).
+But we've encountered a number of problems with this approach:

+-   No auto-complete in IDE: Without `.d.ts` files you aren't able to use Typescript properly
+-   No specific framework solutions, for example Angulars [Reactive Forms](https://angular.io/guide/reactive-forms)
+-   Wrapping Components for React: Because of the virtual DOM Events need some wrapping, even [Lit](https://lit.dev/docs/frameworks/react/) needs this
+-   Composition of nested Components (Accordion & AccordionItem etc.): Writing a components with shadow-dom and nesting is complex and time-consuming

 ## General conditions and decision criteria